anthonyrabiaza/HTTPdLight/README.md

 # HTTPdLight

-HTTPsLight is a lightweight HTTP Server used to Mock endpoints.
+HTTPdLight is a lightweight HTTP Server used to Mock endpoints.
 It requires only to have JRE or a JDK installed.
 Minimum version or JRE or JDK is 1.6.

 ## Getting Started